 Although the World Wide Web had been invented well before 2000, internet access in the home was still a ‘nice to have’ rather than a necessity.
 With slow dial-up internet wired into desktop PCs, rudimentary processing power and low storage capacity, electronics paled in comparison to the home technology we see today, but understandably back then we had fewer daily tasks that relied on a strong, far-reaching broadband connection.

 Televisions, telephones, screens and speakers were all plugged into the wall and were way too chunky to carry around with us, so they just stayed put and we came to them for entertainment instead.

 And don’t forget — along with our kitchen appliances, they were more often powered by non-sustainable energy sources than they are today.
 We’re still very much tied to non-renewable energy, but thankfully in 2020 we are (mostly) much more aware of the damage it causes to our environment, and we’re making more of an effort to cut it down and — eventually — out.

 Browse some of the tech that’s very much available to many homes today.
 We live in incredible times.

 The two decades since the new Millennium feel like they’ve flown by.

 The explosion of information and endless connectivity provided to us by a ubiquitous internet has only increased the speed at which technology advances.
 And thanks to wireless connectivity developments like Wi-Fi and Bluetooth finally making their way into consumers’ homes (and their pockets), connectivity between devices — a feature simply labelled ‘smart’ — has also proved a huge step forward in the way we use tech at home.
-If your broadband feels more like the year 2000 and not 2020 check out our Black Friday broadband deals.
+If your broadband feels more like the year 2000 and not 2020 compare our broadband deals.